 - Milk, yogurt, ice cream, some soy milks and recipes containing these ingredients contribute to potassium intake.
 Be aware of ingredients and try non-dairy creamer, rice milk, sorbet or sherbet instead.

 - Prepare low potassium foods for everyone to enjoy at holiday events and family gatherings.
 You can checkout recipes on DaVita.com.

 - Review high and low potassium food lists to make sure you know which foods to include or limit.

 - Avoid holiday beverages that contain tomato juice, orange juice or other high potassium mixers.

 - If you are on dialysis, be sure to get the full treatment each time.
 Potassium builds up in the blood on a daily basis and is removed during dialysis.
 A skipped treatment or loading up on too much potassium between treatments could result in a trip to the hospital for emergency dialysis.

 This season don’t let high potassium bring your holidays (and heart) to a stop.
 Stick to a kidney-friendly, low potassium diet and have healthy, happy holidays!

 Having problems with high potassium?
-Use DaVita Diet Helper to download potassium safe meals and recipes for your kidney diet and to track the potassium from foods you eat everyday.
+Use DaVita.com to find recipes for your kidney diet.